urfnet/URF.Core.Sample.v3/ReadMe.md

     }
     ```

-7. Open command prompt at Data project directory and add an EF migration
+7. Open command prompt at EF project directory and add an EF migration.

     ```
     dotnet ef migrations add initial
     ```

 8. Apply the EF migration to the database

     ```
     dotnet ef database update